Monday, 10 September 2018

 22nd August 2018.

-This visit was not aimed on Forts alone, but we came across these forts on the way to the Chozha period temples.
+This visit was not aimed at Forts alone, but we came across these forts on the way to the Chozha period temples.

 NANDI HILLS FORT

-Nandi hills obtained this name, since the hill looks like a sleeping nandhi, which is 1480 meter high above MSL.
-The Fort top may be accessed through 8 KM stretch tar topped road with 40 hairpin bends from the base.
-The Fort is also called as Nandidurg ( Nandhi Fort ).
+Nandi Hills obtained this name since the hill looks like a sleeping Nandhi, which is 1480 meters high above MSL.
+The Fort top may be accessed through an 8 KM stretch tar-topped road with 40 hairpin bends from the base.
+The Fort is also called Nandidurg (Nandhi Fort).
 Sri Yoganandheeshwara Swamy Temple, Tippu Summer House, Amrutha Sarovar, Basara mandapa, Andhra ganga, Arkavathi River origin point, Tippu drop, Sri Gavi Veerabhadra Swamy Temple, Nallikayi Basavanna, Brahma Ashram, Palar River origin point and Horse steps are inside the Fort.
-Some of the temples / structures within the fort are, built by Banas, Chozhas, Vijayanagara dynasty.
+Some of the temples/structures within the fort are, built by the Banas, Chozhas, and Vijayanagara dynasties.

 Tippu Sultan's Summer residence